 Spinal cord injuries are usually caused by severe accidents.
-According to statistics from the National Spinal Cord Injury Statistical Center (NSCISC), the most common incidents that lead to a spinal cord injury include:
+According to statistics from the National Spinal Cord Injury Statistical Center (NSCISC), the most common incidents that lead to a spinal cord injury include the following.

-Motor vehicle accidents are the leading cause of spinal cord injuries in the U.S. Since 2015, vehicle crashes have accounted for 38.6% of all spinal cord injury cases.
+Motor vehicle accidents are the leading cause of spinal cord injuries in the U.S. From 2015-2019, vehicle crashes accounted for 38.6% of all spinal cord injury cases.

 A spinal cord injury is more likely to happen in a serious car accident or one where the two vehicles involved have dramatic weight differences.
-During truck accidents, incidents like a rollover, jackknife, or carriage underride have a high likelihood of causing traumatic injuries.
+In truck accidents, events like a rollover, jackknife, or underride have a high likelihood of causing traumatic injuries.

 Motorcycle accidents can also disproportionately cause spinal cord injuries.
 This risk increases exponentially for those struck while on a bicycle or on foot.

-Falls account for 32.2% of all spinal cord injury cases since 2015.
+Falls account for 32.2% of all spinal cord injury cases between 2015 and 2019.
 Adults over 65 are at particularly high risk for a spinal cord injury due to a fall.

 Acts of violence are surprisingly common causes of major injury trauma.
-NSCISC data shows that violent crime is the third-most-common cause of spinal cord injuries, accounting for 14% of known cases since 2015.
+NSCISC data shows that violent crime is the third-most-common cause of spinal cord injuries, accounting for 14% of known cases from 2015-2019.

 Sports injuries include more than just everyday bruises, scrapes, and sprains.
 Athletes can suffer damage to the spinal cord at the neck, upper back, or lumbar area.
 Nerve damage can lead to numbness, pain, or tingling in the extremities.
 Some sports injury victims will incur cognitive symptoms or even paralysis.